Signs That Indicate Your Girlfriend Is Ready to Break Up

 Getty

-Do you feel like your relationship is on the rocks?
+Do you sense that your relationship is on the rocks?

 Healthy relationship traits and tips for addressing challenges